boxgrinder/boxgrinder.org/blog/2011-09-01-boxgrinder-build-0-9-6-released.md

 ## GRUB fixes

-We discovered some small issues which could prevent Xen/KVM/VMware appliances which used GRUB Legacy from running.
+We discovered some small issues that could prevent Xen/KVM/VMware appliances which used GRUB Legacy from running.
 Fixed!

 ## File section support